Dusk Graphics Backends — Pick the Right One

 How to switch

-1. Launch Dusk
+1. Launch Dusklight

 2. Open Settings (top of the prelaunch menu, or in-game via Back/Select)